 How the Affordable Care Act Affects your Business

 On March 23, 2010, President Obama signed the Affordable Care Act (health care reform) into law.
-The law puts in place a significant number of health insurance reforms; many have rolled out over the last three years while some of the final, and most significant, changes of the law will take effect on January 1, 2014.
+The law puts in place a significant number of health insurance reforms; many have rolled out over the last three years while some of the final, and most significant, changes of the law took effect on January 1, 2014.
 The remainder will take effect in the following years.

 Will I have to provide coverage to my employees?

-The law does not require you to provide health insurance.
-However, starting in 2015, if you employ 50 or more full-time employees or full-time equivalent employees,and you do not provide affordable minimum essential coverage for your full-time employees (and their dependents), you will be required to pay an assessment to the Internal Revenue Service (IRS).
+Starting in 2015, if you employ 50 or more full-time employees or full-time equivalent employees,and you do not provide affordable minimum essential coverage for your full-time employees (and their dependents), you will be required to pay an assessment to the Internal Revenue Service (IRS).

 The law specifically exempts all businesses that have fewer than 50 full-time employees or full-time equivalent employees from this assessment.